 I ordered raw metal, why is my item shiny?

 When a metal item has just been forged or fabricated it will have a shiny appearance, whether it is brushed or polished.
 This is because the metal has not oxidized yet.
-Remember, oxidation and the beautiful patina that accompanies it, is a process.
+Remember, oxidation and the beautiful patina that accompanies it, is a process that takes time.

 If you want to speed up the oxidation process, there are numerous how-to-guides and videos showing how to do that.
 Remember to always test any chemical treatment on an inconspicuous place.